MSRConnections/Azure-training-course/Content/Big Data/HDInsight Spark HOL.md

 [Apache Spark](http://spark.apache.org/) is an open-source parallel-processing platform that makes use of in-memory processing to run large-scale data analytics jobs.
 Spark’s combined use of in-memory and disk data storage delivers performance improvements that allow it to process some tasks up to 100x faster than Hadoop.
 With Microsoft Azure, deploying Apache Spark clusters becomes significantly simpler and gets you working on your data analysis that much sooner.

 In this lab, you will experience [Apache Spark for Azure HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/apache-spark/) first-hand.
-After provisioning a Spark cluster, you will use the [Azure Storage Explorer](http://storageexplorer.com/) to upload several Jupyter notebooks into the Azure Blob Storage container that the Spark cluster uses as its default HDFS storage volume.
-You will then use these Jupyter notebooks to learn how researchers can leverage Spark to first explore and then gain insights into large datasets.
-Then you will use Spark to create a predictive machine-learning model.
+After provisioning a Spark cluster, you will use the [Azure Storage Explorer](http://storageexplorer.com/) to upload several Jupyter notebooks to the cluster.
+You will then use these notebooks to explore, visualize, and build a machine-learning model around actual food inspection data — more than 100,000 rows of it — collected by the city of Chicago.
 The goal is to learn how to create and utilize your own Spark clusters, experience the ease with which they are provisioned and used in Azure, and, if you're new to Spark, get a working introduction to Spark data analytics.

 <a name="Objectives"></a>
 ### Objectives ###